rothirschtec/Simple-Backup-Environment/README.md

     sudo ./tools/add_host.sh

 You have to install the dependencies asked.
-Better explanations coming soon.

 ## qnap
 You can use this script on a qnap NAS.
 Connect to the NAS via SSH.
 You'll need git installed on the qnap NAS.